Greg Hibbard: Chicago White Sox

 From 1989 to 1992, he compiled a 41–34 record with the club.
 His best season came in 1990, when he went 14–9 with a 3.16 ERA.
 Impressively, despite winning all those games and throwing 211 innings, he struck out just 92 batters.
 Hibbard only made 6 relief appearances as a White Sox, but did pick up his one and only career save.
 On August 1, 1992, Hibbard threw 4 shutout innings to nail down a 8-1 White Sox win over the Mariners and saving the win for starting pitcher Kirk McCaskill.

 Florida Marlins

 In 1992, the Marlins selected Hibbard with the 12th pick in the expansion draft.
 He did not last long in Florida, as they traded him that same day to the Cubs for Alex Arias and Gary Scott.

 Chicago Cubs

 Hibbard went on to pitch for the Cubs.
 In his lone season with the club, he finished with a 15–11 record, which earned him a 3-year deal with the Seattle Mariners.

 Seattle Mariners

 Hibbard received a 3-year deal with the Mariners.
 His first season with the club was cut short due to a shoulder issue.
-He finished that season 1-5 and a whopping 6.69 ERA.
+He finished that season 1-5 and a 6.69 ERA.
 Hibbard would go on to never pitch for the M's again as the chronic shoulder issues kept him from ever being the same.
 He officially retired from baseball in 1997.